-The Valentine Peace Project (VPP) is a developing social enterprise connecting individuals, communities, horticulture and the floral trade to the creative work of peace.
+The Valentine Peace Project (VPP) is a developing enterprise connecting individuals, communities, schools, horticulture and trade to the creative work of peace.

 The Project began more than five years ago as a larger heart themed Valentine's Day, spreading thousands of submitted original peace poems and wider reflections on love - from the US, Zimbabwe, Kenya, England, the Netherlands, Israel, Palestine and New Zealand.

 "The world reflects back digging deep down inside . .
 The doors are open to a whole new store . .
 Cupid is here living with love . .
 Spread the care and feel for others . .
 Treat everyone as your brothers . .
 Away, away, away, peace is everywhere.”
 (Twelve year old's poem submission to the Project)

 Next to promoting a Community Valentine in February we work to publicize the International Day of Peace (September 21).
 We promote community peace poetry gardens and the work of Fairtrade including conflict and post-conflict floriculture - a key industry for development.
 The VPP plans to design its own Valentine Peace tulip one day soon and also market bulbs as tools of trade for international peace organizations.